SwedbankPay/developer.swedbankpay.com/introduction.md

 The **Swedbank Pay API Platform** is built using the [REST architectural style][rest] and the request and responses come in the [JSON] format.
-The API has predictable, resource-oriented URIs and use default HTTP features, like HTTP authentication (using OAuth 2), HTTP methods and headers.
+The API has predictable, resource-oriented URLs and use default HTTP features, like HTTP authentication (using OAuth 2), HTTP methods and headers.
 These techniques are widely used and understood by most HTTP client libraries.